shashanksb17/shashanksb17/README.md

 ## About

-I design and ship **backend systems for fintech** — auth, payments, partner flows, and high-traffic APIs — with NestJS, TypeScript, and PostgreSQL.
+I design and ship **backend systems** — auth, payments, partner flows, and high-traffic APIs — with NestJS, TypeScript, and PostgreSQL.

 ```javascript
 const shashank = {